No Snow Roof - A Solution for Eliminating Snow and Ice on Trailer Roofs

-- What happens if the ladder slips on the snow and ice?
+- What happens if the ladder slips on the snow and ice on the ground?

-- Most trucks don't have -- or don't have access to -- an overhead harness situation to keep truckers from falling.
+- Most trucks don't have -- or don't have access to -- an overhead harness device to keep truckers from falling.

 - With what tool will a trucker scrape the snow and ice off the roof without damaging it?

 - While "roof rakes" can remove some of the snow from the roof of a trailer,